 on 14/06/1980.
 They are noted for their distinctive synth-pop sound, though sometimes guitar based,

 and went on to achieve worldwide success.
-Nearly thirty five years later and with three of the original
+Nearly thirty nine years later and with three of the original

 members still in the line-up they have now achieved more than 226 weeks on the British charts from